Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Carrara has an income level below the national average, according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
-In Carrara, the median income among taxpayers is $50,303, and the average income stands at $61,171.
-These figures compare to those of Rest of Qld's, which are $53,146 (median) and $66,593 (average).
-Based on a 9.91% growth in wages since financial year 2023, current estimates for Carrara would be approximately $55,288 (median) and $67,233 (average) as of September 2025.
-According to the Census data from 2021, incomes in Carrara rank modestly, between the 39th and 43rd percentiles for household, family, and personal incomes.
-The income bracket of $1,500 - 2,999 dominates in Carrara, with 32.5% of residents (4,594 people), similar to the regional average of 31.7%.
-Housing affordability pressures are severe in Carrara, with only 80.8% of income remaining after housing costs, ranking at the 36th percentile.
-The suburb's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the fifth decile.
+The suburb of Carrara had an income level below the national average according to ATO data aggregated by AreaSearch for the financial year ending June 2023.
+The median income among taxpayers in Carrara was $50,303, with an average income of $61,171.
+These figures compared to Rest of Qld's median and average incomes of $53,146 and $66,593 respectively.
+Based on Wage Price Index growth of 9.91% since June 2023, estimated current incomes as of September 2025 would be approximately $55,288 (median) and $67,233 (average).
+Census data from 2021 showed household, family, and personal incomes in Carrara ranked modestly, between the 39th and 43rd percentiles.
+The income bracket of $1,500 - 2,999 dominated with 32.5% of residents (4,594 people), similar to the regional figure of 31.7%.
+Housing affordability pressures were severe, with only 80.8% of income remaining after housing costs, ranking at the 36th percentile.
+The area's SEIFA income ranking placed it in the fifth decile.

 Frequently Asked Questions - Income